America’s Top 50 Donors Show How Tech Riches Continue To Shake Up Philanthropy

 Others on the list include eBay founder Pierre Omidyar and his wife Pam, who donated $257.5 million to Omidyar Network (their foundation that acts as an impact investor for social good) and other groups like Humanity United, Democracy Fund.
 Jack and Laura Dangermond, the cofounders of a GIS mapping company Environmental Systems Research Institute, contributed $165 million to the Nature Conservancy.
 Facebook’s Sheryl Sandberg gave about $98 million largely to a donor-advised fund that redistributes to two groups she’s associated with: LeanIn, which supports women leaders, and OptionB, which assists people coping with the death of loved ones and other life traumas.
 As the Chronicle notes, she’s also a big supporter of Planned Parenthood.

 Other givers in that $90 to $100 million range include Salesforce’s Marc and Lynne Benioff, who gave to a variety of causes covering disaster relief, homelessness, and urban improvement projects.
-And Microsoft co-founder Paul Allen, who gave $40 million, support the growth of computer science at University of Washington.
+And Microsoft co-founder Paul Allen, who gave $40 million to support the growth of computer science at University of Washington.

 Others who gave to higher education, include Facebook’s Taner Halicioglu (for computer science at University of California, San Diego) and Austin McChord, who founded who founded the data protection company Datto (to encourage entrepreneurship, cybersecurity, and AI programs at Rochester Institute of Technology).
 At the same time, Intel’s Gordon and Betty Moore, donated heavily the Lucille Packard Children’s Hospital at Stanford.